Still Confused

 It’s not clear whether China’s siding with the aggressor is based on the logic that the enemy of its enemy is a friend.
 Taking sides with Russia is not only against the United States, but against the entire democratic camp.
 Although there are constant squabbles between democratic countries, they share basic ideologies and values after all, and launching a war is an act that breaks the bottom line.
 If wolf warrior diplomacy is just disgusting, then siding with the invaders is tantamount to creating a cocoon.
 Overseas Chinese are naturally more concerned about China's diplomacy than its internal affairs.
 Logically speaking, diplomats should be familiar with the rules of the Western game, but they always make mistakes and behave like the so-called masses who do not know the truth.

 It has only been two or three hundred years since the democratic system came into the world.
 Compared with the long history of mankind, it is still in its infancy and is still stumbling forward.
 Although the democratic camp continues to develop and grow, in fact, autocracy has never been dismantled by democracy, but has hit the southern wall on its own.
-The democratic system limits foreign conquests to a certain extent, making it impossible to take the initiative to crusade against autocracy.
-When an autocratic country grows stronger, the evil of human nature will naturally ferment and expand due to the lack of restraint.
+The democratic system limits foreign conquests to a great extent, making it impossible to take the initiative to crusade against autocracy.
+While after an autocratic country grows stronger, the evil of human nature will naturally ferment and expand due to the lack of restraint.
 Before World War II, Germany and Japan were both highly developed authoritarian countries.
 They launched wars that harmed the world and eventually buried themselves.
 Those who defeated them on the battlefield were not only democracies such as the United States and the United Kingdom, but also authoritarian countries such as the former Soviet Union.
 After World War II, the autocratic regime of the former Soviet Union fought among itself and eventually fell apart.
 It was downgraded from one of the former superpowers to a third-rate country that was incompatible with modern civilization.

 American think tanks that support decoupling from China are saying that since "change through trade" has been proven to be unworkable, continuing to trade with China is tantamount to helping the rival grow up and endangering ourselves.
 To put it more bluntly, China should be allowed or even encouraged to close itself off and let it fend for itself.
 A relatively mild-sounding statement is that the United States has as many problems as China, and the West has as many problems as the East, so let both sides develop in parallel and let the time write the answer.
 The basis they hold is that democracy has a correction function, and although autocracy is highly efficient, high efficiency itself is a double-edged sword.
 It can rise very quickly, and it can also fall quickly.

 Simply looking at the quality of high efficiency, China has experienced both the pros and cons of autocracy.
-The previous emperors' promotion of class struggle brought Chinese society to the brink of collapse.
+The previous emperor's promotion of class struggle brought Chinese society to the brink of collapse.
 Fortunately, people later learned from the painful experience and realized that they needed to shift their focus to economic construction.
 Coincided with the World Trade Organization's acceptance, and the right time, right place, and right people, now China is finally in line with the international community.
 Theoretically speaking, taking into account the respective advantages and disadvantages of autocracy and democracy, the ideal state is to adopt autocracy in the early stages of economic development to make a rapid jump, and to adopt democracy after rapid development to prevent a fall.

 In fact, that is the overall development trajectory of human society.
 The Industrial Revolution finally allowed mankind to step out of the agricultural society and fundamentally improved productivity before democracy was born.
 The early democratic system was not democracy in the true sense, because democracy at that time did not belong to the masses, but was only the privilege of a small number of people; and the early democratic countries only practiced democracy internally, but promoted colonization and enslaved other countries externally.
 Even today, in the largest democratic country United States, democracy is not rock solid and is even in danger.
 There is a pessimistic statement that before the Russo-Ukrainian war, democracy lost to autocracy in terms of economic development.
 Now it is a competition to see which side falls slower and can survive to the end.

-If all countries in the world were democracies, would the planet be perfect or peaceful?
+If all countries in the world were democracies, would the planet be perfect or worriless?
 Not necessarily, frankly speaking, certainly not.
 In fact, the clues can be seen now.
 Before the outbreak of the COVID-19 pandemic and the Russia-Ukraine war, inter-state institutions including the United Nations, the European Union, and NATO were basically inactive because they could not reach agreement on many matters.
 That’s why some politicians say that the Russia-Ukraine war resurrected NATO to some extent.
 There is also constant push-and-pull within democratic countries, and they have stagnated or even regressed in many aspects.
 Theoretically, the densely populated New England region in the northeastern United States is suitable for the construction of high-speed railways, but in reality it is impossible to build it.
 The reason is simple, as everyone knows, you can never satisfy everyone.

 Fortunately, humans are evolving.
 Problems that cannot be solved at present can be left alone for the time being.
 People in the future world should be smarter.
 If China is a democratic country, then at least at this stage it will be a great progress for human civilization.
 Progress is always accumulated bit by bit.
 As for whether China after democratization will replace the United States as the world's leader, to be honest, that is a question of little importance.
 How to avoid war and achieve sustainable peace and development is the concern of people on earth.

-October 2023
+October 2023 ⸙ Los Angeles